Papers and presentations

 ACH/ALLC and Digital Humanities Events

-I've presented papers, posters and demonstrations at ACH/ALLC conferences in Bergen, Norway (1996); Glasgow, Scotland (2000); Tuebingen, Germany (2002); Athens GA (2003); Gothenburg, Sweden (2004); Victoria BC (2005); Urbana-Champaign IL (2006).
+I've presented papers, posters and demonstrations at ACH/ALLC conferences in Bergen, Norway (1996); Glasgow, Scotland (2000); Tuebingen, Germany (2002); Athens GA (2003); Gothenburg, Sweden (2004); Victoria BC (2005); Urbana-Champaign IL (2007); and London (2010).

-The Tuebingen poster documented my Amsel project, a little proto-AJAX application I made as a demonstration of the capabilities of XML behind a web browser interface for language study, presenting a dynamic facing translation.
+The Tübingen poster documented my Amsel project, a little proto-AJAX application I made as a demonstration of the capabilities of XML behind a web browser interface for language study, presenting a dynamic facing translation.

 I've also spoken at the TEI Members' Meetings in Chicago IL (2002) on “TEI Beyond the Tag Set” and College Park MD (2007) on “Schema as Markup as Theory”.
+Preceding the TEI Members' Meeting in 2011 in Würzburg, Franconia, I spoke on “Interoperability in Ten Minutes”; see the Interedition wiki for slides and a writeup.

 Other conferences